CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 # Lab 02: Building and Customizing Prompt Flows

+## Estimated Duration: 60 minutes

-## Lab scenario
+## Lab Overview

-In this hands-on lab, you will gain experience in initializing a Prompt Flow project in Azure AI foundry, setting up the necessary environment to begin developing, testing, and refining AI applications.
+In this lab, you will gain hands-on experience in initializing a Prompt Flow project in Azure AI foundry, setting up the necessary environment to begin developing, testing, and refining AI applications.
 You will create and customize prompts within Azure AI foundry's Prompt Flow.
 Starting with the creation of a new flow, you will add and configure the Prompt tool and develop a flow incorporating LLM (Large Language Model) and Prompt tools.
 By authoring a sample flow and running it with custom inputs, you'll learn how to monitor flow execution and evaluate outputs, thereby understanding the practical steps involved in developing, testing, and refining AI-driven workflows.

 ## Lab Objectives
 In this lab, you will perform the following: